ICE 3: Class 407

 Deutsche Bahn placed an order for fifteen trains valued €500 million in November 2008.
 On 18 April 2010, Deutsche Bahn presented the first Velaro D at Siemens' Krefeld plant.
 It is designed for operation at up to 320 km/h, is wider, quieter and more energy-saving, should be less susceptible to malfunctions than its predecessor, and incorporates additional crashworthiness and fire safety measures.

 The new train was supposed to be used mainly for international services from Germany to France, Belgium and the Netherlands.
 The new type's safety measures are in line with the new specifications for operating passenger trains inside the Channel Tunnel, allowing the Class 407 to be used on the services that DB planned to operate from London to Amsterdam and Frankfurt in 2015.
 The planned service to London was never introduced.

 The new train was designated Class 407 and was originally scheduled to enter service at the end of 2011.
 This date has since been postponed several times.
 In December 2013 the first four trains delivered to DB were licensed for domestic operation as multiple units and started with passenger traffic.
 Four more trains were expected for delivery in spring 2014, whereas the remainder of eight trains shall be used by Siemens for test runs in France and Belgium to gain type approval there.

 In June 2011, Deutsche Bahn ordered one additional Velaro D set in order to replace an ICE3MF set damaged in an accident in August 2010.

 Class 408

 In 2019 Deutsche Bahn needed more trains to run on national and international high-speed tracks.
 Siemens offered them an evolution of the Velaro D equipped with multi-system capability and hence labelled Velaro MS. In 2020 Deutsche Bahn ordered 30 trainsets for delivery starting in 2022.
 The trains are designed for operation at 320 km/h and will be deployed from the end of 2022 on routes that use the Cologne – Frankfurt high speed line which is designed for operation at 300 km/h.

-The first of the trains, called ICE 3 neo by Deutsche Bahn and classed as 408, was completed in late 2021 with test runs started immediately.
+The first of the trains, called ICE 3neo by Deutsche Bahn and classed as 408, was completed in late 2021 with test runs started immediately.
 In February of 2022, the order volume increased to 73 trains and the first train was shown to journalists.
 All 73 trains are supposed to be in service by early 2029.